EvolvED: Evolutionary Embeddings to Understand the Generation Process of Diffusion Models: Discussions

-\textbf{TDL:} Concerning $TDL$'s analysis pipeline, the role of an image encoder is essential to study the evolution of specific attributes of data.
-Data can evolve in different dimensions of change, for example, shapes, colors, or more generic semantic changes of the images themselves.
-Our exploration has predominantly involved simple encoders such as classifiers and foundational image encoding models like CLIP~\cite{clip}.
-While our focus was the evolution of higher-level semantic attributes like \textit{hair color} or object type like \textit{dog} in diffusion images across iterations, other evolution dimensions can also be explored.
-For instance, the evolution of shapes~\cite{vinker2022clipasso}, internal model, i.e., Unet features~\cite{deja2023learning}, or the evolution of concept-keyword associations over iterations\cite{park2024timeconcepts} across various datasets could be explored.
-Exploring the Unet features is not straightforward since they do not have a latent space, owing to their skip connections, and different layers are important in different iteration steps~\cite{si2023freeu, prasad2023unraveling}.
-Finally, developing advanced interactive interfaces could enhance the analysis of the evolutionary embedding layout generated by $TDL$.
+While our focus was the evolution of higher-level semantic features like \textit{hair color} in intermediate diffusion images, other evolution dimensions can also be explored, such as U-Net model features~\cite{deja2023learning}, or concept-keyword associations~\cite{park2024timeconcepts}.
+Exploring the U-Net features is not straightforward since they do not have a unified latent layer, owing to their skip connections, and different layers being important in different iterations~\cite{si2023freeu, prasad2023unraveling}.
+Next, developing advanced visual and interactive design could enhance the analysis of the evolutionary embedding layout generated by \addition{$EvolvED$}.
 For example, better edge bundling methods could allow the evolution of modes to be less cluttered.
 Images visualized on the outer portions of the layouts could be sampled to be better representatives of the respective cluster.
 Additionally, techniques like word cloud embedding could support the exploration of complex prompt sets.